SergeyFM/LingQWordsExport/README.md

 # LingQWordsExport
-Will export all your words from LingQ.
+Will export all your words from LingQ https://lingq.com

-Requires Java 11+ to work.
-Use "Java Downloads.url" to get fresh Java distributive.
+1) Requires Java 11+ to work.
+Use "Java Downloads.url" to download and install fresh Java distributive.

-Edit config.ini: <br>
+2) Edit config.ini: <br>
 connectionString=https://www.lingq.com/api/ 'api URL <br>
 APIKey=xxx  'your LingQ key, use "LingQ API Key.url" to get it  <br>
 file_name=lingq_words.txt 'the app saves your words, tab separated  <br>